Chinook Funding

 This funding goes toward operating costs for the Chinook, which include:

-• Salaries and benefits: Salaries and benefits for full-time staff who manage building operations, programming, human resources, and business services as well as custodians and maintenance staff.
+• Salaries and benefits: Salaries and benefits for full-time staff who manage food service operations, as well as custodians and maintenance staff.

-• Wages: Wages for student employees who work as facility managers, membership and weight room attendants, and Esports Lounge attendants.
+• Wages: Wages for student employees who work as facility managers, membership and weight room attendants, and Freshens food service workers.

-• Goods and services: Building insurance, computers, signage and promotional items, financial audit, copying and printing, equipment (from napping pods to weights), custodial supplies and equipment, building and equipment repair, recreation management software fee, phone and internet fees, travel costs for staff professional development.
+• Goods and services: Building insurance, computers, signage, financial audit, copying and printing, equipment (from napping pods to weights), custodial supplies and equipment, building and equipment repair, recreation management software fee, phone and internet fees, food costs for Freshens.

 • Utilities: Gas and electricity for the Chinook.

-• SRC debt payment: Annual payment toward the Chinook bond (the loan for building the Chinook).
+• Chinook debt payment: Annual payment toward the Chinook bond (the loan for building the Chinook).

 It also includes the Chinook debt payment, which is the annual payment that goes toward the Chinook bond (i.e., the loan for building the Chinook).
 The debt payment is $1.92 million per year.